NordVPN is one of the best services around for media-streaming enthusiasts. It’s fast, flexible, and security-audited – but it isn't cheap.

 - Clients for Windows, macOS, Android, iOS, Linux

-NordVPN – Features and usability
+Features and usability

-It also provides shortcuts to endpoints with specific extra security features, including double VPN, DDoS protection, Onion Routing via the Tor network or support for peer-to-peer torrenting.
+On Windows, the NordVPN client’s main display shows a map of endpoint locations, alongside a searchable list of available servers, categorised by features and geographic location.
+It also provides shortcuts to endpoints with specific extra security features, including double VPN, DDoS protection, onion routing via the Tor network, or support for peer-to-peer torrenting.

 NordVPN – Performance

-Should I buy NordVPN?
+Should you buy NordVPN?